The intermediate level-sets of the four-dimensional membrane model: Notation and Preliminaries

 \subsection{Preliminaries}

-We start with the definition of the (discrete) membrane model: \begin{defi} The discrete membrane model (with Dirichlet boundary condition) on a finite subset $V$ of $\mathbb{Z}^{d}$ is a centered Gaussian field denoting by $h_{x}^{V}$, vanishes outside $V$, and has the probability density function
+We start with the definition of the (discrete) membrane model: \begin{definition} The discrete membrane model (with Dirichlet boundary condition) on a finite subset $V$ of $\mathbb{Z}^{d}$ is a centered Gaussian field denoting by $h_{x}^{V}$, vanishes outside $V$, and has the probability density function

-where $\delta_{0}$ is the Dirac point mass at 0. \end{defi} Next, we will define the Green function of the membrane model. \begin{defi} The Green function $G^{V}(x,y)$ is the correlation function of the membrane model, that is, $G^{V}(x,y):=\mathbb{E}[h_{x}^{V}h_{y}^{V}]$. \end{defi} The Green function solves the following difference equation:
+where $\delta_{0}$ is the Dirac point mass at 0. \end{definition} Next, we will define the Green function of the membrane model. \begin{definition} The Green function $G^{V}(x,y)$ is the correlation function of the membrane model, that is, $G^{V}(x,y):=\mathbb{E}[h_{x}^{V}h_{y}^{V}]$. \end{definition} The Green function solves the following difference equation:

 where $\partial_{2}V$ denotes the points in $V^{c}$ whose graph distance to $V$ is less or equal than 2.